cepolation/wcmkts_new/docs/docs.md

 ## Troubleshooting

-- If it is not working properly, it's probably because your humble developer managed to breaj something.
+- If it is not working properly, it's probably because your humble developer managed to break something.
 Please feel free to send me a DM on Discord and I will try to address the issue.
 Discord: orthel_toralen

 ## Support and Feedback